the1lab/1lab/src/1Lab/Counterexamples/IsIso.lagda.md

 By [equivalence induction], it suffices to cover the case where `f` is the identity function.
-In that case, we can construct an isomorphism quite readily, where the proof uses our assumption `isoProp`{.Agda} for convenience.
+In that case, we can construct an isomorphism quite readily, where the proof uses our assumption `iso-is-prop`{.Agda} for convenience.

 [equivalence induction]: 1Lab.Univalence.html#consequences